gutow/Langmuir_Trough/README.md

    install -U pdoc`.
 2. Update any `.md` files included in `_init_.py`.
    * Generally URLs should be absolute, not relative.
-3. At the root level run pdoc `pdoc --logo-link https://gutow.github.io/Langmuir_Trough/ --footer-text "Langmuir_Trough v0.5.0" --math -html -o docs Trough_GUI Trough_Control`
+3. At the root level run pdoc `pdoc --logo-link https://gutow.github. io/Langmuir_Trough/ --footer-text "Langmuir_Trough vX.X.X" --math -html -o docs Trough_GUI Trough_Control`
    where `X.X.X` is the version number.
 4. Because of the way the document building process works the background tasks will be started. **You will have to stop the document build after the